 11. Third Party Websites

 Emails sent via the internet can be subject to interception, loss or possible alteration, therefore we cannot guarantee their security.
 Although we will do our best to protect your personal information, we cannot guarantee the security of your data sent by email and therefore will have no liability to you for any damages or other costs in relation to emails sent by you to us via the internet.
-If you would like to contact us, please see the section below or use our contact us page.
+If you would like to contact us, please see the section below.

 13. Children’s Privacy